President and PM: 2 men at heart of Sri Lankan crisis

 Associated Press

-NEW DELHI (AP) — As Sri Lanka’s crisis reached its climax this weekend, two men in the center of the turmoil brought about by the country’s economic collapse promised they would heed the call of tens of thousands of angry protesters and resign.
+NEW DELHI (AP) — As Sri Lanka’s crisis peaked this weekend, two men in the center of the turmoil brought about by the country’s economic collapse promised they would heed the call of tens of thousands of angry protesters and resign.

 One is President Gotabaya Rajapaksa, the last of six members of the country’s most influential family who was still clinging to power.